 What are the differences between the types of sponsorship categories?

 Blended Visa Office-Referred (BVOR) program refugees are referred directly by the UNHCR.
-The Government of Canada and the Private Sponsors share the financial support and private sponsors provide up to a year of social and emotional support.
-Refugees are also covered under the Interim Federal Health (IFH) Program for the duration of the sponsorship, in addition to provincial health coverage.
+The Government of Canada and the Private Sponsors share the financial support, and private sponsors provide up to a year of social and emotional support.
+Refugees are also covered under the Interim Federal Health Program (IFHP) for the duration of the sponsorship, in addition to provincial health coverage.

 With Privately Sponsored Refugees, sponsors provide financial and emotional support for the refugees for the duration of the sponsorship.
-This includes help for housing, clothing and food.
+This includes help with housing, clothing, and food.

 - What are the different refugee resettlement programs? - You can read this article from WelcomeOntario to learn more.

 - Different Streams to be a private sponsor - An article from WelcomeOntario describing the different streams of the Private Sponsorship of Refugee (PSR) program.